damncabbage/pallet/design-docs/Considerations.markdown

   * Exposed modules.
 Are they a good idea?
 Maybe default to everything, with the option to explicitly list?
 Maybe required so we can say what's in a package without needing to deep-inspect on publish?
+    * We need to know what modules are actually PureScript-y, but I don't think the exposed list is the way to do it.
+  * Decision-progression Monad; short-circuiting to go and perform an action.

+    data Decision p e x = NeedToPerform p  -- eg. a phase
+                        | Failure e
+                        | KeepGoing x

+    instance apDecision :: Functor Decision where
+      fmap f a =
+        case a of
+          TerminateSuccess s -> TerminateSuccess s
+          TerminateFailure e -> TerminateFailure e
+          CarryOn c          -> CarryOn (f c)
+    instance applyDecision :: Apply Decision
+      apply f a =
+        case a of
+          TerminateSuccess s -> TerminateSuccess s
+          TerminateFailure e -> TerminateFailure e
+          CarryOn c          -> fmap f (\x -> x c) instance applicativeDecision :: Applicative Decision where
+      pure a = WorkToDo a
+    instance bindDecision :: Bind Decision where
+      bind ma f =
+        case ma of
+          TerminateSuccess s -> TerminateSuccess s
+          TerminateFailure e -> TerminateFailure e
+          CarryOn c          -> f c

+    instance monadDecision :: Monad Decision

+  * For different tasks, need different configuration.
+A watch task needs beforeBuild / afterBuild / afterBuildFailure (no other way to hook it, without "run this bit of PureScript"), but it needs to reference a build task, but...

+  * Config file (pallet.local.json) for local project overrides; intentionally not for committing.